moshehoff/FamilyHistory/site/public/static/chapters/I11032861/07-arrival_of_moishe_wolfe.md

 On 12.
 1 .1912 their first child, Aaron (Harry), named after a grandfather, was born in an upstairs bedroom at the Esplanade Hotel, on the corner of Marine Tce. and Collie St. in Fremantle.

-[Morris](/profiles/Moshe-משה-Hoffman-Hochman) was naturalized on 1.7.1912, when he took the Oath before magistrate Augustus Sanford Roe.
+<a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morris</a> was naturalized on 1.7.1912, when he took the Oath before magistrate Augustus Sanford Roe.

 ---

-[Wolfe](/profiles/Wolfe-Hochman) was listed on the Scharnhorst's manifest as a labourer.
+<a href="/profiles/Wolfe-Hochman">Wolfe</a> was listed on the Scharnhorst's manifest as a labourer.
 His first known job was as a mill hand, from about February 1912 at Hoffman Mill in Jarrahdale.
 The original mill has been preserved and Hoffman Mill may be visited as a heritage site.
 In 1914 he was working at the Jarrahdale Mill.

 His employment during his first two years in Western Australia is not known.